BioArc: Discovering Optimal Neural Architectures for Biological Foundation Models: Appendix

 \subsubsection{Evaluation Setting Details}

 In this section, we clarify the specific evaluation protocols corresponding to the model variants reported in Table~\ref{table:DNA-results} and Table~\ref{table:Protein-results}.
-We employed two distinct weight initialization paradigms as outlined in Section~\ref{sec:eval} including \textit{Training from Scratch} and \textit{Pretrain and Finetune}. \paragraph{Training from Scratch.} The variant denoted as \textbf{\our (only-ft)} represents the training-from-scratch paradigm.
-In this setting, the parameters of the sampled architecture are randomly initialized ($\mathcal{D}_{random}$), independent of the pretrained supernet weights.
-The model is then optimized directly on the downstream task data. \paragraph{Pretrain and Finetune.} The remaining three variants involve initializing the architecture with weights inherited from a supernet that has been pretrained on large-scale biological data, followed by task-specific fine-tuning.
+We employed two distinct weight initialization paradigms as outlined in Section~\ref{sec:eval} including \textit{Training from Scratch} and \textit{Pretrain and Finetune}.

+\paragraph{Pretrain and Finetune.} The \our variants involve initializing the architecture with weights inherited from a supernet that has been pretrained on large-scale biological data, followed by task-specific fine-tuning.
 These variants are distinguished by the self-supervised learning objective used during the supernet pretraining phase.
 Specifically, \textbf{\our (mask-ft)} utilizes weights from a supernet pretrained via Masked Modeling; \textbf{\our (con-ft)} employs weights from a supernet pretrained using Contrastive Learning; and \textbf{\our (ntp-ft)} initializes from a supernet trained with the Next Token Prediction objective.